Baby Sweating While Breastfeeding – Causes & Remedies

 Is It a Sign of a Health Issue?

-As new parents, one of the most natural concerns you may have is whether this is because of an underlying ailment.
+As new parents, one of the most natural concerns you may have if your baby sweats when breastfeeding is whether this is because of an underlying ailment.
 While mild sweating in babies is not usually a cause for concern, if you notice unnatural and excessive sweating on your baby’s head, it may indicate a health problem.
 It could be any of the following:

 1. Pulmonary Atresia